CodeChica/plus-plus/lessons/0x0A/index.md

 # Final Project

-In groups, you will create 1-3 new features for [SparkleHub][sparklehub].
+In teams of 3 people, you will create 1 new feature for [SparkleHub][sparklehub].

-Each group will choose who will be the [Product Manager][product-manager], [Designer][designer], and [Engineer][engineer].
-You will have an opportunity to rotate roles each class.
-You will work together to try out each of these roles and help each other improve.
+Each team will choose who will be the [Product Manager][product-manager], [Designer][designer], and [Engineer][engineer].

-Group Roles:

-- Product Manager: comes up with new feature
-- Designer: comes up with a wireframe of that feature
-- Engineer: fixes bugs, implements feature
+* The Product Manager creates a [User Story][user-story] submitted as a [new issue][issue].
+* The Designer creates a [Wireframe][wireframe] of the feature submitted as an attachment in the issue.
+* The Engineer creates a [Task breakdown][tasks] of the work to be done to build the feature included in the issue.
+* The team submits a [Pull Request][pull-request] to the [SparkleHub][sparklehub] repo with working code.

+Each member of the team will present how they contributed to the feature that they worked on together.

+The following video provides an example of the full process.

 {% include youtube.html youtube_id="Tk4NDqrqSDM" %}

-Your team will submit:

-1. A [User Story][user-story] submitted as a [new issue][issue].
-1. A [Wireframe][wireframe] of the feature submitted as an attachment in the issue.
-1. A [Task breakdown][tasks] for how to build the feature included in the issue.
-1. A [Pull Request][pull-request] with working code submitted to the [SparkleHub][sparklehub] repo.

-Below is a video of a fictitious meeting between a Customer, Product Manager, Designer and an Engineer to help you come up with some ideas.
+The following video is of a pretend meeting between a Customer, Product Manager, Designer and an Engineer to help your team come up with some ideas.

 {% include youtube.html youtube_id="zvA68LXHDCI" %}